 The Making of a Story: A Norton Guide to Creative Writing by Alice LaPlante This academic approach to creative writing and fiction begins with the oft-neglected idea phase of writing.
 Move from process (finding inspiration, getting ideas onto the page) through craft (narrative techniques such as characterization), supported by many worthy examples from published fiction.

 The Emotional Wound Thesaurus: A Writer’s Guide to Psychological Trauma by Becca Puglisi and Angela Ackerman You may recognize this as one of the brilliant writers’ thesaurus series from the team behind writing resource One Stop for Writers.
-This one stands out thanks to its clear, concise introduction to a protagonist’s emotional wound (often called their misbelief or inner demon).
+This one is especially noteworthy thanks to its clear, concise introduction to a protagonist’s emotional wound (often called their misbelief or inner demon).

 Creating Character Arcs: The Masterful Author’s Guide to Uniting Story Structure, Plot, and Character Development by K.M.
 Weiland This is the book I recommend to authors struggling to develop character arcs that drive the story rather than feeling tacked on after the fact.
 Implement the ideas in your own story using the Creating Character Arcs Workbook.